 When is Criminal Prosecution Recommended?

-While there are no hard and fast rules regarding investigating tax crimes, the general consensus is that after two years of either non-filed tax returns, under-reporting income, embellishing deductions/expenses or any number of other related tax misgivings, you are begin to tread in criminal territory.
+While there are no hard and fast rules regarding investigating tax crimes, the general consensus is that after two years of either non-filed tax returns, under-reporting of income, embellishing deductions/expenses or any number of other related tax misgivings — you are beginning to tread into criminal tax territory.

 Moreover, situations that will greatly heighten your chances of getting caught, include: